Ozonised/TPFR_Meter/README.md

 | 2 | 1KHz - 10KHz |
 | 3 | 10KHz - 40KHz |
 | 4 | 40KHz - 100KHz |

+## 3. FREQUENCY COUNTER
+The frequency counter mode as the name implies measures the frequency of the input signal with 99.8% accuracy.
+The error% is usually around 0.02% - 0.01%.
+The maximum error% that I recorded was 0.2%.
+I did not know the maximum measurable frequency since my test setup could only reach a maximum frequency of 100Khz.

+## 4. RPM
+This mode uses the timer1's input capture register to measure the period of the input signal and then computes the revolution per minute(RPM) and the revolution per second(RPS).
+The maximum measurable RPM is in the vicinity of 100,000 RPM(approx).
+Although I do not have the equipment to measure the actual maximum RPM.
+ ### Measuring RPM:
+ 1. To measure the RPM, an [IR proximity sensor](https://hackster.imgix.net/uploads/attachments/471152/obstacle-avoidance-tracking-infrared-sensor-module_S9CxCA7UqZ.jpg?auto=compress&w=900&h=675&fit=min&fm=jpg) is used.
+ 2. The RPM of the object to measured, a wheel in my case, is covered by a black tape with a white spot on it.
+The white spot is needed to reflect the IR light which in turn triggers the output of the IR sensor.